macrat/ayd/README.md

 - `offset`: set the offset number of the first entry in the response.
   This is usually used in conjunction with the `limit` query for paging.

-- `target`: filter entries by target URLs.
-  You can use multiple `target` queries as "OR" filtering.

 - `q`: filter by a space-delimited query.
   This query supports following syntaxes: